 Contributions of the Behavioral Management Viewpoint

-- Behavioral Management viewpoint reveals that group dynamics, communication, motivation and leadership are of great importance for managers.
+- The behavioral Management viewpoint reveals that group dynamics, communication, motivation, and leadership are of great importance for managers.

 - Provides a clear view that behavioral studies can be applied practically.

-- Provides findings about various other disciplines including psychology, management, anthropology, sociology, and economics.
+- Provides findings of various other disciplines including psychology, management, anthropology, sociology, and economics.

 - Shades light upon the importance of employees of an organization as a precious human asset rather than passive tools.